The Rich Get Richer And The Poor Get Poorer: War On Wealth

 The price of gold is close to breaking into 14-year new high ground, which will stun many people.
 What will stun them more is when the price explodes like a volcano.
 This is going to occur because many of the price riggers will be forced to cover.

 They and others have massive short derivatives positions which will blow up.
 It could happen at any time.
-The Gold Cartel did all they could the past two weeks to take gold back down below $400 and they failed.
+The Gold Cartel did all they could the past two weeks to take gold back down below $400 and failed.
 Bullion closed above $400 for ten days in a row.
 This has to have the big shorts extremely nervous.
-I guess some of the big ones will run for the hills very soon.
+Some of the big ones will run for the hills very soon.

 Unleashing the Golden Explosion: Central Bankers’ Defeat and the Rise of Gold